Article written

-Having previously reviewed two of the cheaper expressions from the Buffalo Trace Distillery, I thought it about time to give some attention to my favourite; Blanton’s Original Single Barrel.
+Having previously reviewed two of the cheaper expressions from the Buffalo Trace Distillery, I thought it about time to give some attention to my favorite; Blanton’s Original Single Barrel.
 While you can find some general distillery information in the Ancient Age post, I don’t think any review of Blanton’s would be complete without the mention of its own historic bragging point – it was, according to their website, the worlds’ first single barrel bourbon.
-Not bad, aye?
-Still but a whippersnapper compared to most of our fine old Scotch malts (seeing as it was introduced in 1984), but impressive none the less!
+Not bad, right?
+Still young compared to most of our fine old Scotch malts (seeing as it was introduced in 1984), but impressive none the less!

 Eye: Honey, golden syrup